firedrakeproject/firedrake/demos/linear_mixed_system/linear_mixed_system.py.rst

     & \int {\bf v} \cdot {\bf X}^{n+1} \, {\mathrm d} V_S = \int {\bf v} \cdot ( {\bf X}^n + \Delta t {\bf U}^{n+1} ) \, {\mathrm d} V_S \, .
     \end{align}

 The underlined terms are the coupling terms.
+Note that the first equation for :math:`\phi` at the free surface is solved on the free surface only, the last equation for :math:`{\bf X}` in the structure domain, while others in both domains.
+Moreover, the second and third equations for :math:`\phi` and :math:`{\bf U}` need to be solved simultaneously.
 Geometry of the system with initial condition is shown below.

 .. figure:: geometry.png
    :align: center